Best Florida West Coast Beaches

 Marco Island Beach

 Can you say luxury on an island just a few miles from the Everglades?
 Choose one of the elegant resorts along Marco Island’s west coast.
 Marriot, Hilton and several others have resorts that back up to a wide beach in the Gulf of Mexico.
 The JW Marriott Resort is our favorite resort to splurge for a vacation.
+Check the hotels on Marco Island.
+Here is a guide to fun things to do on Marco Island.

 This large, beautiful beach is just a short bridge across from Sarasota, Florida.
 Not only is there plenty of beach to sunbathe away the days, but there is also one of the top shopping areas in the state of Florida called St. Armands Circle with over 100 places to eat, drink and shop when your beach trip is over.
+Check out the accommodations on Lido Key.
+Here is your guide to Lido Key.

 Dog Friendly Brohard Beach Venice Florida